Chinese Basketball Association

-The Chinese Basketball Association (中国男子篮球职业联赛 (中國男子籃球職業聯賽, Zhōngguó Nánzǐ Lánqiú Zhíyè Liánsài)), often abbreviated as the CBA, is the first-tier men's professional basketball league in China.
+The Chinese Basketball Association (中国男子篮球职业联赛 (中國男子籃球職業聯賽, Zhōngguó Nánzǐ Lánqiú Zhíyè Liánsài, Chinese Men's Basketball Professional League)), often abbreviated as the CBA, is the first-tier men's professional basketball league in China.

-The league is commonly known by fans as the CBA, and this acronym is even used in Chinese on a regular basis.
-The CBA should not be confused with the National Basketball League (NBL), which is a professional minor league.
+Fans commonly know the league as the CBA, and this acronym is regularly used in Chinese.
 There is also a Women's Chinese Basketball Association (WCBA).

 A few Chinese players who competed in the CBA in the early stages of their careers—including Wang Zhizhi, Mengke Bateer, Yao Ming, Yi Jianlian, Sun Yue, and Zhou Qi—have also played in the National Basketball Association (NBA).
 Others, such as Xue Yuyang and Wang Zhelin, were chosen in the draft, but did not play in the NBA.

 Only a limited number of foreign players are allowed on each CBA team.
 Notable imports include former NBA All-Stars Stephon Marbury, Tracy McGrady, Gilbert Arenas, Steve Francis, Metta World Peace and Kenyon Martin—as well as several NBA veterans who would become CBA All-Stars—Michael Beasley, Aaron Brooks, Jimmer Fredette, Al Harrington, Lester Hudson, Randolph Morris, Shavlik Randolph, Jeremy Lin and J.R.
 Smith.

 Background

 The CBA began play in the 1995-96 season.
 The league should not be confused with the Chinese Basketball Association (organisation), which was founded in June 1956 and represents the country in matters involving the sport's governing body, FIBA.
 Basketball in China is currently regulated by the Chinese Basketball Management Center.

 Other Chinese basketball leagues include the National Basketball League (NBL), the Chinese University Basketball Association (CUBA), and the Chinese High School Basketball League (CHBL).
 At one time there was a league called the Chinese New Basketball Alliance (CNBA), one of whose most prominent teams was the Beijing Sea Lions, but this venture lasted for just one winter (1996–97).

 The first non-Chinese player to compete in the CBA was Mihail Savinkov of Uzbekistan, who joined the Zhejiang Squirrels in the league's inaugural 1995-96 campaign.
 During the 1996-97 season, James Hodges became one of the first Americans to play in the CBA, and his signing by the Liaoning Hunters helped pave the way for many more imports from the United States to follow in the ensuing years.

 Some other notable foreign pioneers included John Spencer, who joined the Jiangsu Dragons later in the 1996-97 campaign, and David Vanterpool, who inked a deal with the Jilin Northeast Tigers the following winter, who helped the team move up to the CBA in time for the 1998-99 season.
 The CBA's first international coach was American Robert Hoggard, who led the Sichuan Pandas for the last eight games of the 1997-98 campaign.

+In June 2026, the CBA announced it would resume promotion-relegation, with the National Basketball League (NBL) acting as a second tier on the pyramid.